 A professional school counselor is available on each elementary campus to guide students toward success in the areas of academic achievement, personal and social development, and college and career awareness.
 Professional school counselors work to develop school-based guidance and counseling programs that best meet the needs of students on their campuses.
-Guidance and counseling services are generally provided through classroom guidance and small group lessons emphasizing academic excellence, relationships, peer pressure, bully prevention and virtues.
+Counseling Services are generally provided through classroom guidance and small group lessons emphasizing academic excellence, relationships, peer pressure, bully prevention and virtues.
 School counselors also coordinate services with other campus professionals, elementary crisis intervention counselors, and community resource personnel to meet the needs of students at-risk.
 All school counselors abide by the state professional code of ethics.
-Guidance and counseling services are available to any student unless specifically prohibited by written request from a parent or legal guardian.
-Parents and legal guardians with any questions regarding BISD guidance and counseling services or guidance curriculum are encouraged to contact the professional school counselor's office.
-Additional BISD guidance and counseling information, including parent education, SELF character development, SEL support and Hope Squad education is available on the instruction link of the BISD website under counseling services and in the district and campus counseling offices.
+Counseling services are available to any student unless specifically prohibited by written request from a parent or legal guardian.
+Parents and legal guardians with any questions regarding BISD Counseling Services or guidance curriculum are encouraged to contact the professional school counselor's office.
+Additional BISD counseling information, including parent education, SELF character development, SEL support is available on the instruction link of the BISD website under counseling services and in the district and campus counseling offices.